-Besides, a radiosonde balloon which was operated by the Institute of Energy and Climate Research - Stratosphere (IEK-7) measured the atmospheric parameters from the ground to 25 km altitude.
-COBALD was part of a CFH (water vapor)/ECC (ozone) ozone/RS41 payload to provide the backscatter coefficients, as well as air temperature, air pressure, relative humidity, wind, and ozone concentration, with the temporal and spatial resolution being 1 s and about 5 m vertically.
+Besides, a radiosonde balloon which was operated by the Institute of Energy and Climate Research - Stratosphere (IEK-7) measured the atmospheric parameters from ground to 25 km altitude.
+COBALD was part of a CFH / ECC ozone / RS41 payload to provide the backscatter backscattering coefficients as well as air temperature, air pressure, relative humidity, and windwind, and ozone concentration with the temporal and spatial resolution being 1s and around about 5 m vertically.

-COBALD is a lightweight (500 g) aerosol backscatter detector for balloon-borne measurements developed at the Institute for Atmospheric and Climate Science (ETH Zürich), based on the original approach by Rosen and Kjome (1991).
-Two light-emitting diodes (LEDs) as light sources and a photodiode detector with a field of view (FOV) of 6° provide high-precision in situ measurements of aerosol backscatter at wavelengths of 455 nm (blue visible) and 940 nm (infrared).
+The COBALD is a lightweight (500 g) aerosol backscatter detector for balloon-borne measurements developed at the Institute for Atmospheric and Climate Science (ETH Zürich), based on the original approach by Rosen and Kjome (1991).
+Two light-emitting diodes (LEDs) as light sources and a photodiode detector with a FOV of 6° provide high-precision in-situ measurements of aerosol backscatter at wavelengths of 455 nm (blue visible) and 940 nm (infrared).
 COBALD has been originally developed for the observation of high-altitude clouds, such as cirrus (Brabec et al., 2012; Cirisan et al., 2014) and polar stratospheric clouds (Engel et al., 2014), while recently it was proven able to detect and characterize aerosol layers in the upper troposphere-lower stratosphere (Vernier et al., 2015, 2018; Brunamonti et al., 2018, 2021).
-In this work, we compared COBALD measurements with scanning aerosol lidar measurements for validating lidar retrievals and investigating the vertical distribution of aerosols.
+In this work, we compared COBALD measurements with scanning aerosol LIDAR measurements for validating LIDAR retrievals and investigating the vertical distribution of aerosols.
 A summary of sensors used on UAV and balloon fights is shown in Table 2.